- About Us

 Current Vasey Fellow:

-Ms. Nanae YAMASHIRO (JPN) was the 2013-2014 Vasey Fellow.
+Ms. Nanae YAMASHIRO (JPN) was the 2013-2014 Vasey Fellow at Pacific Forum CSIS.
 Nanae is a PhD candidate in international public policy at the University of Tsukuba.
 She has been a visiting scholar at the Paul H. Nitze School of Advanced International Studies and the Edwin O. Reischauer Center for East Asian Studies.
 Yamashiro focuses on analyzing the US presence in Okinawa with a focus on the base management process by both the US and Japanese governments.
 She received her MA in international political economy and BA in international relations from the University of Tsukuba.